 Wusheng 武生 (wǔ shēng)

 The Wusheng is a martial arts master and often performs with spears and swords.
-Changkao Wusheng 长靠武生 (cháng kào wǔ shēng) wear a helmet, boots and use a long-handled weapon, whereas Duanda Wusheng 短打武生 (duǎn dǎ wǔ shēng) wear short, simple clothes perform with a short-handled weapon.
+Changkao Wusheng 长靠武生 (cháng kào wǔ shēng) wears a helmet, and boots and uses a long-handled weapon, whereas Duanda Wusheng 短打武生 (duǎn dǎ wǔ shēng) wear short, simple clothes perform with a short-handled weapon.

 The Dan 旦 (dàn) is a female character of which there are six more specific roles: